 As for my past work, I’m proudest of having launched and run the online magazine/social network CrochetMe.com;Â I sold the site to Interweave Press in 2008.

 From 2006-2008 I was the editor of Interweave Crochet magazine.

 In addition to working on the magazines, I’ve also written or co-authored six crochetÂ books and contributed articles or designs to several magazines and books written by other people.
 And yes, as I’ve told more than one border guard while traveling between Canada and the U.S., these books were published by actual publishers and people buy them.
 For real.

 In the out-of-left-field department, I helped a client to start Clarinet News magazine.

 I have a B.A. in linguistics from Binghamton University (SUNY), my honours thesis for which was about the creolization of pidgins.
 And I have an M.A. in educational studies from the University of Delaware, for which I performed research on babies regarding some particularities of language acquisition.
 You might surmise from my educational background that it’s possible to find work you love that has absolutely nothing to do with your past schooling.
 I love my schooling, and I love not working in the fields I studied.

-I live in Vancouver, BC, with my partner, our kid and our dog.
-In addition to my work I enjoy knitting, eating sushi, dabbling in jewelry making, taking nice long walks in the woods with the dog (sans piña coladas, thankyouverymuch), the smell of clean laundry, and reading fiction of many sorts.
-I really want to learn how to skateboard, and I love (some) science fiction television and am a sucker for even half-mediocre love stories.
+I live in Vancouver, BC, with my partner, our kid and our mutt.
+In addition to my work I enjoy weaving, knitting, nachos, repeatedly trying to make myself into someone who goes for long runs in the woods, and reading books of many sorts.
+I love (some) science fiction television and am a sucker for even half-mediocre love stories.